 "I have missed out on so much the last ten years, I don't even know what Eli was doing with his life, where he lived, if he has any kids.
 I guess I just want to know all the details."

 "Well after you left he took a year off from school and traveled the country.
 He said that he needed to clear his head.
 He was gone exactly twelve months before he showed up at our door and got back to his life.
 He never talked about his time away with anyone.
 Us or her.
 After he got back he attended WSU becoming a psychiatrist, he had his own practice in Seattle.
 He really loved his work.
 They got married about six years ago in a small ceremony in our backyard.
-They lived in Seattle and she is pregnant with their first child."
+They live in Seattle and she is pregnant with their first child."
 My mom listed off.
 Her voice cracking in the last sentence.